theninthsky/client-side-rendering/README.md

 .
 ```

-When using SWR, the loading speed of the app exceeds all expectations:
+When using SWR, the loading time of the app is near-instant:

 ![SWR Disk Cache](images/swr-disk-cache.png)

 These metrics are coming from a 2018 `Intel i3-8130U` laptop when the browser is using the disk cache (not the memory cache which is a lot faster), and are completely independent of network speed or status.

-It is obvious that nothing can match SWR in terms of performance.
+In conclusion, it is obvious that no rendering method can match SWR in terms of performance.

 ## Summary

-We've managed to make the initial load of our app extremely fast, only what is needed for the requested page is being loaded.
+We've managed to make the initial load of our app very fast, only what is required for the requested page is being loaded.
 <br>
 In addition, we preload other pages (and even their data), which makes it seem as if they were never seperated to begin with.
 <br>
-And finally, we wrapped everything with SWR, so the repeated loads of our app are unbelievably fast, it's literally impossible to get any better than that.
+And finally, we wrapped everything with SWR, so the repeated loads of our app are fast as they can get.

 All of these were achieved without compromising on the developer experience and without dictating which JS framework we choose or where we deploy our app, it can be on any CDN we choose (more on that in the next section).